mpriscella/dotfiles/README.md

 To update font cache, run `fc-cache -vf ~/.fonts`

-To install Vim plugins, run `:PluginInstall` in Vim.
+To install Vim plugins, run `:PlugInstall` in Vim.

 If you encounter an error when installing Plugins, navigate to the repo (`~/.homesick/repos/dotfiles`) and run the following commands: